AOP-Assignments-RadioThread/03_assignment_data_visualization/README.md

 ## How to Use

-1. Press the Import button on the top left;
+- Press the Import button on the top left;

-2. Open the .csv file provided in the Assets folder.
+- Open the .csv file provided in the Assets folder.

-3. Choose a chart from the left side.
+- Choose a chart from the left side.

-4. You can remove the charts by pressing the X button.
+- You can remove the charts by pressing the X button.

-5. There are also undo/redo buttons on the top right.
+- There are also undo/redo buttons on the top right.

+- You can scroll up and down to see al the charts, try to keep the mouse pointer outside of the charts when you scroll, our use the scroll bar.

 ---